alphagov/govuk-design-system/src/components/radios/index.md

 ### If you’re asking more than one question on the page

 If you're asking more than one question on the page, do not set the contents of the `<legend>` as the page heading.
-Read more about [asking multiple questions on question pages](/patterns/question-pages/#asking-multiple-questions-on-a-page).
+Read more about [asking multiple questions on Question pages](/patterns/question-pages/#asking-multiple-questions-on-a-page).

 {{ example({ group: "components", item: "radios", example: "without-heading", html: true, nunjucks: true, open: false, size: "s" }) }}